-After attending college and pursing very different careers in special education and biology, respectively, Erica Solis and Joel Helge purchased their 40 acre farm in Stoughton, Wisconsin in June 2010 as a way to provide sustainably-farmed eggs, meat and fiber for themselves, their families, and the local community.
+After attending college and pursuing careers in special education and biology, respectively, Erica and Joel purchased their 40-acre farm in Stoughton, Wisconsin, in June 2010 as a way to provide sustainably-farmed eggs, meat and fiber for themselves, their families and the local community.

-Situated upon a glacial moraine hill, Emancipation Acres sits upon the dividing summit between the Yahara River watershed to the west and Koshkengon Creek to the east.
-The groundwater all flows out of two ravines out of the north side of the property, toward the Yahara River.
-Erica and Joel’s goal is to use livestock to restore the fertility in the soil, manage the invasive weeds, and create a fluid, sustainable system.
-As Erica explains, the steep terrain of the farm means that multi-species grazing represents the best utilization for the land: “Effective pasture management is not only important for building the natural fertility of the soil,” “It also allows us to manage weeds and desired forage without reliance on herbicides, and enables us to control parasites and disease in the animals without resorting to routine veterinary treatments.”
+Located upon a glacial moraine hill, Emancipation Acres sits on the dividing summit between the Yahara River watershed and Koshkengon Creek.
+Erica and Joel’s goal is to use livestock to restore the fertility in the soil, manage the invasive weeds and create a fluid, sustainable system.
+As Erica explains, the steep terrain of the farm means that multi-species grazing represents the best utilization for the land: “Effective pasture management is important for building the natural fertility of the soil, allows us to manage weeds and desired forage without reliance on herbicides, and enables us to control parasites and disease in the animals without resorting to routine veterinary treatments.”

 Certified AWA wool, lamb, chicken meat, eggs and duck from Emancipation Acres is available seasonally at the Stoughton Community Farmers’ Market and by appointment direct from the farm.
 For more information, visit www.emancipationacres.com or follow Emancipation Acres on Facebook.